-JPPH Malaysia operates from its branches covering Peninsular Malaysia, Sabah and Sarawak headed by 14 State Directors and 38 District Valuers.
-JPPH Malaysia Headquarters is responsible for the planning of policies, strategiies and procedure for all programmes and activities of the Department.
+JPPH operates from its branches covering Peninsular Malaysia, Sabah and Sarawak headed by 14 State Directors and 38 District Valuers.
+JPPH Headquarters is responsible for the planning of policies, strategiies and procedure for all programmes and activities of the Department.

-JPPH Malaysia also has a research and training centre known as the National Institute of Valuation (INSPEN) located in Bangi, Selangor.
+JPPH also has a research and training centre known as the National Institute of Valuation (INSPEN) located in Bangi, Selangor.

-JPPH Malaysia set up the National Property Information Centre (NAPIC) upon the recommendation of the National Economic Action Council (MTEN) on 9th September 1999.
+JPPH set up the National Property Information Centre (NAPIC) upon the recommendation of the National Economic Action Council (MTEN) on 9th September 1999.
 NAPIC is responsible to collect, collate and disseminate information related to the property industry.